Nat1405/seng480/chapter.md

 A final issue that Zulip may be faced with in the future is one of free speech.
 As has been seen on multiple social media platforms in recent years, such as Facebook [6] and Reddit [7] ,the possibility of an individual or group starting a potentially offensive or dangerous group on Zulip is possible.
 This issue is further clouded by Zulip's allowance of users to host the application off of their own servers.
 In the future Zulip may have to make case by case decisions on whether or not to allow groups to exist on their application.

-#### 4 Summary
+#### Summary

-As a service Zulip contends with many of the same ethical issues of many other large companies: Security and Integrity of their system, and Privacy of their clients.
-While strong in the first, the latter two still hold concerns.
-Weakness to 3rd party integrations, and the inability for users to remove their personal data with any degree of certainty means there is still a way to go.
+As a service, Zulip contends with many of the same ethical issues of many other large companies: security and integrity of their system, and privacy of their clients.
+While strong in the security, the latter two aspects still hold concerns for Zulip.
+A vulnerability to negligent use of 3rd party integrations and the inability for users to remove their personal data with any degree of certainty means there is still a way to go.

 Even giant companies like Facebook and Google struggle to toe the line in regards to their ethical responsibilities.
-For an open source project, that anyone could try to corrupt with poorly written or malicious additions, makes the responsibility of the owners that much heavier.
+For an open source project that could be corrupted with poorly written or malicious additions, makes the responsibility of the owners that much heavier.

 ## Stakeholders